Pete331/Employee-Directory---React/README.md

 # Emloyee Directory
 This application generates 100 employee entries and displays some of their details such as name, email address and phone number.
-The user can click the various coloumn headings to sort them in ascending or descending order.
-The user can lso use the search box to filter for an employee by mane, email or phone number.
+The user can click the various column headings to sort them in ascending or descending order.
+The user can also use the search box to filter for an employee by name, email or phone number.

 ![GitHub last commit](https://img.shields.io/github/last-commit/Pete331/Employee-Directory---React)
 ![GitHub commit activity](https://img.shields.io/github/commit-activity/y/Pete331/Employee-Directory---React)